JavaScript Set, Object.assign and groupBy, and Array.entries

 It returns a plain object with keys representing group names and values as arrays of grouped items.

-This example shows a manual implementation using Array.prototype.reduce()
+This example shows a manual implementation using Array.prototype.reduce() to group inventory items by their type field.

 const groupBy = (arr, callback) => {